sowrabhmummadi/LSRE-sowrabhmummadi/Completions/Articles.md

  - Release Number have no significant impact on decision time.
  - The lead time to accept a decision is significantly smaller that lead timer to reject a decision

+**Reflections**

+Discussion question is based on the homework question from the previous seminar which helped in participating in the discussion interesting.
+These questions are mainly based on road mapping and portfolio management.
+Homework questions deal with Boston matrix, requirements connection with architecture.
+Papers provide are mainly towards software product management paper 3 introduces to a framework which has very clear guidelines regarding the lean-agile practices this paper gives more idea about portfolio management.
+Papers 1 ,2 provided a very good understanding of different methods that will be used in real time market is driven industry.
+Paper 5 gives a very good idea of the decision-making process and its importance in requirement engineering.
+Paper 6 gives the clear picture about different possible dependencies possible in requirements engineering.
+A very good discussion about Boston matrix is done which helped to understand the software market evaluations

+**SEMINAR 3**

+**Reflections**
+In this seminar discussion, questions deal with distribution of requirements among teams and connection between architecture decisions and requirements are discussed.
+Homework papers deal with two very interesting and very important topics of requirements engineering process namely obsolete requirements, visualization of scope change.
+Paper 1 gave a clear idea about how requirements management should eliminate obsolete requirements and paper 2 visualizes the scope change in the real-time software project.

 **SEMINAR 4**